raff-run/VaganteModLoader/README.md

 1. Make sure you're not using old data.vra mods by checking the integrity of game files on Steam
 1. Once your data.vra is the original, unmodded one, proceed with the other steps.
 1. Download the latest version of vagante-extract from https://github.com/mtolly/vagante-extract/releases/latest
-1. Download this modloader (from the Releases Page)
+1. Download the VaganteModLoader.zip (from the Releases Page)
 1. Extract the VaganteModLoader.zip inside the Vagante folder (where vagante.exe is)
 1. Unzip the vagante-extract you downloaded
 1. Get the vagante-extract.exe inside it and place it inside the Vagante folder as well